-Since I’m on the topic of smelling good, Native Deodorant formulated a special line of deodorant for teenagers.
-Their back-to-school email highlights their speciality product and encourages parents to help their teenagers feel confident on their first day of school.
+On the topic of smelling good, this email from Native Deodorant highlights a speciality product—deodorant for teenagers—and encourages parents to help their teenagers feel confident on their first day of school.

-Students have their plates piled high with worries as they navigate new subjects and new friendships, but Native Deodorant has their back as they sweat the big stuff.
+Students have their plates piled high with worries as they navigate new subjects and new friendships, but Native Deodorant h their backs as students sweat the big stuff.

 Subject line: Back To School Means . . .